How to Date Billy Walsh: Where Was the Movie Filmed?

 Cheshire, England

 Some locations in the non-metropolitan county of Cheshire, especially around Manchester and Altrincham, conveyed sites central to the film’s plot.
 Amelia’s picturesque house seen in the movie is actually the property located at 1 Millington Hall Lane, Millington, Altrincham.
 A charming, thatched cottage surrounded by greenery, the building was used to lens both interior and exterior scenes taking place around Amelia’s house.
 We can first observe the wooded-lined cottage when Amelia’s driver pulls up to the house in a vintage car.
-Another sequence in the house includes Amelia’s family dining inside it.
+The house also hosts sequences involving Amelia’s family.

 Situated approximately 8 miles southwest of Manchester city center, Altrincham is a vibrant market town that dates back to 1290 and boasts an eclectic mix of artisanal food stalls, independent shops, and a lively atmosphere.
 Some TV shows and movies that have been shot around its neighborhoods include ‘Safe,’ ‘Tolkien,’ and ‘Mount Pleasant.’